Rithvik2541/Career-Guidance-System/README.md

 <a href = "http://colab.research.google.com/](https://colab.research.google.com/drive/1Nv-oOKLM74WBnv9c0SrLyE5NYoIP782w?usp=sharing">Click here to access the AI model on Google Colab</a>

-<p><b>This is a full stack project with a trained AI model which was built during a 24-hour hackathon.
+<p><b><i>This is a full stack project with a trained AI model which was built during a 24-hour hackathon.
 We did not make any changes after the hackathon.
-This project showcases the extent of our work within that time frame.</b></p>
+This project showcases the extent of our work within that time frame.</i></b></p>